Mary of Guise: Arran's regency

 Following James V's death in 1542, the government of Scotland was first entrusted to James Hamilton, 2nd Earl of Arran, as regent.
-Henry VIII of England wished the infant Queen Mary to marry his son, Prince Edward.
+Henry VIII of England wished the infant Mary to marry his son, Prince Edward.
 This led to internal conflicts in Scotland between those who favoured the marriage and those who preferred the alliance with France and led to an English invasion, the so-called Rough Wooing.
 Guise told English diplomat Ralph Sadler that Regent Arran was a "simple man" and she could easily find out his "whole intent".

 At first Mary of Guise stayed at Linlithgow Palace.
-Sadler visited her on 22 March 1543 to see the infant queen for the first time.
-Guise showed him the queen out of her swaddling, to show the child was healthy, because Arran had spread rumours the child was sickly.
-Sadler wrote that the infant queen was "as goodly a child I have seen, and like to live".
-Guise reminded him of Regent Arran's plans to have his son James Hamilton to marry Princess Elizabeth.
+Sadler visited her on 22 March 1543 to see the infant Mary for the first time.
+Guise showed him the infant out of her swaddling, to show the child was healthy, because Arran had spread rumours the child was sickly.
+Sadler wrote that the infant was "as goodly a child I have seen, and like to live".
+Guise reminded him of Regent Arran's plans to have his son James Hamilton marry Princess Elizabeth.
 Guise tried to get Sadler to intercede with Regent Arran to release her ally Cardinal Beaton from imprisonment, alleging his political expertise could be employed to mutual benefit.

 In April 1543, Arran heard a rumour that Henry VIII now wished to make Mary of Guise his sixth wife.
 He confronted Mary with this and she prevaricated, learning from him (as she had already guessed) that he told everything to Sadler.
 She then sent her confidant Lord Fleming to Sadler to report the conversation.
 In turn, Sadler relayed to Henry VIII his account of "every man's tale whereby your grace may perceive the perplexed state of affairs in Scotland."

-In July 1543 she moved with the infant Queen to Stirling Castle.
+In July 1543, after a standoff near Linlithgow, she moved with the infant Mary to Stirling Castle.
 When Ralph Sadler spoke to her again in August, Guise assured him the English marriage would go ahead when Mary was ten years old.
 In the meantime Mary was safe at Stirling; Guise said she was glad to be at Stirling, and "much she praised there about the house."

 It soon became clear to Henry VIII that Mary and Edward would not be married, despite Scottish promises and the Treaty of Greenwich, and at the end of 1543 he launched the war now called the Rough Wooing, hoping to turn the situation around.
-In 1544 she spearheaded an unsuccessful attempt to replace Arran as regent.
+Arran spent Christmas with Mary of Guise at Stirling where they played cards.
+In 1544 she spearheaded an unsuccessful attempt to replace Arran as regent, After a convention of nobility at Stirling in June suggested she should be regent, Guise was subsequently appointed to a council to advise Arran.